adamflorin/loom/README.md

 Loom is a modular, Ruby-based generative music framework for Ableton Live.

+While it has been used for performances and installations, it is still in pre-alpha development.
+Caveat emptor!

 ## Core Concepts

 A *player* generates MIDI for each track.